MTG/essentia/doc/sphinxdoc/installing.rst

 Building Essentia on Windows
 ----------------------------

-Essentia does compile and run correctly on Windows (python bindings were not tested).
+Essentia C++ library and extractors based on it can be compiled and run correctly on Windows, but python bindings are currently not supported.
 The easiest way to build Essentia is by `cross-compilation on Linux using MinGW <https://github.com/MTG/essentia/blob/master/FAQ.md#cross-compiling-for-windows-on-linux>`_.

-However, if you want to use Visual Studio, there is no project readily available, so you will have to setup one yourself and compile the dependencies too.
-It appears that binaries for the library generated by cross-compilation are not compatible with Visual Studio.
+However the resulting library binaries are only compatible within C++ projects using MinGW compilers, and therefore they are not compatible with Visual Studio.
+If you want to use Visual Studio, there is no project readily available, so you will have to setup one yourself and compile the dependencies too.

 Building Essentia on Android